zach-wahrer/GoCLC/README.md

 * `go test` will run integration tests for starting/running the server.
 * `go test server` will run all unit tests related to the server code.
 * `go test client` will run all unit tests related to the client code.
+* `pytest` will run unit tests for Python based helper code.

 ## Implemented Features
 * General chat